Prop 63 is lame.

 Let's not get into the more guns vs less guns debate.
 State laws have been shown to be ineffective at reducing murder rates.
 Agreed that bad guys shouldn't have guns, but at the expense of what rights?

-Another study says that mortality could be decreased with national laws, and strict gun laws in California have lead to less gun violence.
+Another study says that mortality could be decreased with national laws.
+And California often leads the way in setting the example.